How to Get Rid of Mold in a Shower (DIY Guide)

 Finished bathroom remodel with white tile and black fixtures after removing mold from shower and rebuilding walls.

-Tools You’ll Need to Remove Mold From a Shower
+Tools You’ll Need to Get Rid of Mold in a Shower

 A quick list of the essential tools: